redhat-documentation/publishing-tutorial/README.md

     ```
 1. From the repository page in GitHub, click **New pull request**.
 1. Select your working branch from the compare list.
-1. Add `WIP:` to the title of the pull request.
+1. Add the `WIP:` prefix to the title of the pull request.
 This automatically converts the pull request to a draft pull request, preventing it from being merged.
 1. Click **Create new pull request**.
 1. Add the **awaiting tech review** label to the pull request.
 1. In the pull request comment field, enter `@redhat-documentation/publishing-tutorial-team Please review for technical completeness and accuracy`.

 ### The review process

-Both the technical review and peer review processes take place in pull requests in GitHub.

-#### Documentation review
-After creating and labeling a pull request as outlined above, the developers review the pull request and add comments regarding technical accuracy.
-Writers receive a notification that comments have been added via email, and when all comments have been addressed, the developers change the label from **awaiting tech review** to **tech review complete**.

-When technical review is complete, writers click the **Reviewers** gear icon and select the name of a team member to request peer review.
-The peer writer reviews the pull request for clarity, consistency, and compliance with necessary standards.
-Writers receive a notification that comments have been added via email, and when all comments have been addressed, the reviewer clicks **Review changes > Approve** from the **Files changed** tab of the pull request to approve the changes and the pull request.
+At least one person on the project team reviews the merge request and adds comments in GitHub.
+This review process will be open for one week from the day the merge request was submitted.
+If the merge request is still being actively discussed beyond the one week timeframe, then the merge request will stay open.
+Once the merge request discussion is resolved, the merge request will be NACK'd or ACK'd based on the comments given.
+If no comments are given after a week, then a project administrator will ACK the merge request.

 ### Merging a pull request

-When you have addressed all technical review and peer review comments, notify the developers to accept the pull request.
+After you have implemented all reviewer comments and received an ACK from an administrator, the pull request is ready to be merged.

 1. Remove `WIP` from the title of the pull request.
-1. Click **Request Review** and enter `@@redhat-documentation/publishing-tutorial-team`.

-The developers check that the **Tech review complete** label has been added to the pull request and peer pull request approval provided, then accept it.
+1. Request that an Administrator merge the pull request.